 Eventually some sort of sanity must have prevailed and the electric loco made its debut and things should have been much cleaner below the streets.

-Still, compared to todays plastic and formica trains these were still very opulent.
+Still, compared to the plastic and formica trains of today these were still very opulent.
 I did find this interesting electric loco that seemed like a very dangerous thing to work on.
 The carriage behind it was severely lacking in windows, but nevertheless very nice inside.

 Modern Northern Line Train